 What is Gestational Diabetes?

 As a result, that fetus will store the extra energy as fat.
-This can lead to a variety of complications including high birth weight, damage to the shoulders as they exit the birth canal, and an increased risk of obesity or type two diabetes later in life.
+This can lead to a variety of complications including high birth weight, damage to the shoulders as the baby exits the birth canal, and an increased risk of obesity or type 2 diabetes later in life.